XinheLIU/QuantFinance/machine-learning-in-finance.md

-# Application of Machine Learning in Finance
+# Applications of Machine Learning in Finance

 - [Application of Machine Learning in Finance](#application-of-machine-learning-in-finance)
   - [Automation](#automation)